Chicago Reckless Driving Defense Attorneys

 If you are facing a charge of reckless driving, there is some good news.
 You may qualify for a program known as “Court Supervision.”
 If you are accepted into the Court Supervision program, the court will not enter a conviction right now.
 Instead, the case will be continued for a period of time (usually one year) during which time you will be required to abide by all conditions imposed by the court.
 The court can tailor those conditions to the facts of your case; however, common conditions include things such as successful completion of traffic school, completing a designated number of hours of community service hours, and paying all fines and costs.

 You must also refrain from committing any additional traffic or criminal offenses during the period of time you are in the Court Supervision program.
-If you successfully complete your Court Supervision, the original charges against you are dismissed.
 If you are eligible for this option it is one guaranteed way to prevent having a criminal conviction on your permanent record.

 If you were previously sentenced to Court Supervision for reckless driving or driving under the influence (DUI), you are not currently eligible.
 Likewise, if you are accepted into the Court Supervision program for this reckless driving charge, you will not be eligible for Court Supervision in the future for reckless driving or for DUI.